LoyolaChicagoBooks/introcs-csharp/rst/variables.rst

 -  There are some words that are *keywords* for special use in C#.
 You may not use these words as your own identifiers.
-They are easy to recognize in editors like :ref:`jedit`, that know about C# syntax:  They are colored differently.
+They are easy to recognize in editors like in :ref:`MonoDevelop <lab-monodevelop>`, that know about C# syntax:  They are colored differently.

 We will only discuss a small fraction of the keywords in this course, but the curious